-It doesn't mean you can't find a trustworthy home for your virtual bankroll, but the landscape is going to be a lot murkier than the rosy reassurances you'll read elsewhere.
+It doesn't mean you can't find a trustworthy online home for your virtual bankroll, but the American poker landscape is going to be a lot murkier than the rosy reassurances you'll read elsewhere.

-You can make a deposit with a US-facing site only to find out that no one is willing to play for more than .05/.10.
+You can make a deposit with a US-friendly real money poker site only to find out that no one is willing to play for more than .05/.10.

 You can deal with declined credit cards, restricted states, slow payouts, hollow bonuses, empty tables, and empty promises.

 You can do that, but that's what I'm hoping to help you avoid.